mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1-Part-1.md

 **Person**: Peace.

 **Katagiri**: Peace!
 That’s it.
 If you use the usual term: peace.
 Peace is very popular.
 The more something is popular, the more people misunderstand it.
 But if something is not popular, then more people be really be careful to understand it.
 Do you understand?
-This is the human world. [chuckles]
+This is the human world. *[He chuckles.]*

 So [Buddhism](glossary#buddhism) is not popular now; that’s why you really struggle, paying attention what Buddhism is, what your life is.
 Being free from existing philosophy, psychology, religion, Western culture - you really pay attention carefully.
 But in the future, probably Buddhism could be popular in United States.
 At that time, I don’t know, it could be good for you, or not.
-I bet you, anyway. [laughter] You could see the many people who misunderstand it.
+I bet you, anyway. *[Laughter.]* You could see the many people who misunderstand it.

 ##### 18:50